SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 ### Limitations

-#### SAPUI5 version
+#### UI5 version and framework

-This extension reads the UI5 version in the following sequence
+This extension derives the UI5 version in the following sequence:

 1. the minUI5Version from the manifest.json file
-2. The ui5.yaml file framework version
+2. Lookup in CDN for UI5 version and negotiates to the closest LTS version, if not found
-3. Default back to 1.71.xx (depending patch level)
+3. Default back to 1.71 (latest patch level)

+The framework(SAPUI5/OpenUI5) is derived from the ui5.yaml file.
+This defaults to SAPUI5.

 #### Custom controls